The Employment Law Review: Argentina

 Even though contemplated by the law, owing to the reduced redundancy payments, courts have been very sceptical with regard to objective reasons for dismissals.

 For a transfer of business, there must be a change of employer, credit and debt relating to the business activity.
 This includes the sale, assignment, donation, transfer of goodwill, temporary lease or transfer of facilities, succession mortis causa and merger of companies.

 In the event of a transfer of business by any title, all labour obligations of the transferor with its employees at the time of the transfer will pass to the successor or acquirer, even those arising from the transfer.
 Regarding existing obligations at the time of transfer, the previous employer and the purchaser are jointly and severally liable.
 Regarding future obligations, the new employer is exclusively liable.

-If there has been a transfer of business, employment contracts will continue with the successor or acquirer, and the employee will keep the seniority acquired with the transferor and the rights derived therefrom.
+If there has been a transfer of business, employment contracts will continue with the successor or acquirer, and the employee will keep the seniority acquired with the transferor and the rights derived from it.
 In other words, all the obligations arising from the individual employment contracts in force at the time of the change of owner are transferred to the new owner.
-The acquirer of a business is also liable for the obligations arising from labour relationships terminated prior to the transfer.10 The basis of the law is to protect employees against possible fraudulent manoeuvres, for example the transfer of the business to an insolvent acquirer.
+The acquirer of a business is also liable for the obligations arising from labour relationships terminated prior to the transfer.9 The basis of the law is to protect employees against possible fraudulent manoeuvres, for example the transfer of the business to an insolvent acquirer.

 The sole transfer of a business does not entitle an employee to consider himself or herself dismissed.
 The employee may put himself or herself in a situation of constructive dismissal only if, as a result of the transfer, he or she suffers significant damage (e.g., because the company has changed its core business, or a change in position or the size of the company results in a reduction of the employer's patrimonial liability).